-Our Eligibility Criteria
+Our Eligibility Guidelines

-How we developed our criteria
+How we developed our guidelines

-One of the most important components of running a pro bono program includes establishing and enforcing eligibility criteria.
+One of the most important components of running a pro bono program includes establishing and enforcing eligibility guidelines.
 Not only should the program help in-need and at-risk communities access the justice system meaningfully, but also it is important not to cannibalize law firms’ paid work by accepting clients to the program that otherwise would have the funds to pay for legal advice.

 To determine financial need, ProJourn will ask for financial information and will confirm news organizations haven’t paid significant fees for similar services in the past 12 months.
 (If they did, ProJourn will assess whether these news outlets’ circumstances have dramatically changed.)